dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ### Claims Collection

-The OP collects the required claims from relvant Claims Endpoints.
+The OP collects the required claims from relevant Claims Endpoints.
-This process can be performed before the RP's requst.
+This process can be performed before the RP's request.

 #### Claims Endpoint Request